 The Board considers annually the mix of skills possessed by the Directors, as well as the balance and composition of the Board.
-The Directors' biographies on page 26 demonstrate the breadth of investment, commercial and professional experience relevant to their positions as directors of the Company.
+The Directors' biographies on pages 26 and 27 demonstrate the breadth of investment, commercial and professional experience relevant to their positions as directors of the Company.
 It is the Directors' measured opinion that the Board displays the necessary balance of skills, experience, length of service and knowledge of the Company.